Narail Sadar Upazila: Demographics

+As of the 2011 Census of Bangladesh, Narail Sadar upazila had 62,795 households and a population of 272,872.
+57,133 (20.94%) inhabitants were under 10 years of age.
+Narail Sadar had an average literacy rate of 65.52%, compared to the national average of 51.8%, and a sex ratio of 1021 females per 1000 males.
+51,318 (18.81%) of the population lived in urban areas.

 Arts and culture

 A weeklong festival is held in Narail town in memory of artist SM Sultan every year in January or February.
 Past events have included an art competition, art exhibition, music, bull fight, horse race, lathi khela, and wrestling.
 Shorter commemorations are held in August and October, around the anniversaries of his birth and death.

 Museums

 The SM Sultan Memorial Museum has 13 original Sultan artworks and digital prints of 28 others.

 Administration

 Narail Sadar Upazila is divided into Narail Municipality and 13 union parishads: Auria, Banshgram, Bhadrabila, Bisali, Chandiborpur, Habokhali, Kalora, Maijpara, Mulia, Shahabad, Sheikhati, Singasholpur, and Tularampur.
 The union parishads are subdivided into 180 mauzas and 231 villages.

 Narail Municipality is subdivided into 9 wards and 24 mahallas.